Driverless rideshares continue to expand in Austin

 Gettinger said we'll see roads like this across the state in the future.

-"You'll start seeing probably on freeways or express lanes just like MoPac or Highway 130, I-10 – some of the major corridors that have a lot of people going the same way for a long time," said Gettinger.
+"You'll start seeing probably on freeways or express lanes just like MoPac or Highway 130, I-10 – some of the major corridors that have a lot of people going the same way for a long time," Gettinger said.

 Before we get to that, companies still have some improvements to make.
 Videos of the cars malfunctioning are all over the internet.
 A video from July shows a Cruise car backing up at a green light, and a different video shows one completely stopping traffic.

-"It's got to be perfect for operation and that's really hard," said Gettinger.
+"It's got to be perfect for operation, and that's really hard," Gettinger said.
 "In the environment that we have, because there are so many variables, not only, you know, people and things, but lighting, it becomes really challenging."

-Recently, Cruise announced its plans to expand its service from strictly the downtown area to near Highway 183 and near Loop 360 in the next few months, according to the Austin Business Journal.
+Recently, Cruise announced its plans to expand its service from strictly the downtown area to near US 183 and near Loop 360 in the next few months, according to the Austin Business Journal.